 In Urban Advanced Studies (UAS) English classes, the students are expected to have developed the basic reading, writing and critical thinking skills, as well as the daily habits necessary for success in the core curriculum classes.
 UAS courses challenge students to apply these prerequisite skills and habits with confidence to new contexts: texts that are more demanding in depth and narrative structure, books from a variety of cultures and literary traditions, and writing assignments that require students to develop and pursue their own questions.
 Students engage in increasingly independent and substantive intellectual inquiry.
 They deepen their understanding by making rigorous thematic connections within and between texts in response to reading and writing assignments, as well as during class discussions.

 The Journey (English 1A and 1B) emphasizes the close reading of world literature and the preparation of a text for discussion.
 Students write frequently and in a number of forms, including expository essays and passage analyses, personal narratives and creative projects.
 Principles of English grammar are taught and reviewed.
-Required for Freshmen.
+Required for 9th graders.
 (1 credit)

 Composition (English 2A and 2B) is a two-course sequence designed to help students assume the habits and instincts requisite for strong writing.
 In multiple and regular assignments, students develop and hone their ability to craft clear expository prose in response to literature and ideas; several creative writing assignments challenge students to evoke or echo a pertinent theme.
 The grammar component includes common and complicated problems in syntax.
-Required for Sophomores.
+Required for 10th graders.
 (1 credit)